 From high-rise-filled cities to small mountain villages, with thousands of temples and gardens in between, visitors often find it difficult to decide where to go in Japan.
-After a magnificent 3 weeks traveling this island nation, following geishas in the streets of Kyoto, visiting snow monkeys in the wild, sleeping in a Buddhist Monastery to exploring the bustling streets of Tokyo, we just barely scratched the surface of all that Japan has to offer.
+After a magnificent 3 weeks traveling this island nation by Japan rail, following geishas in the streets of Kyoto, visiting snow monkeys in the wild, sleeping in a Buddhist Monastery to exploring the bustling streets of Tokyo, we just barely scratched the surface of all that Japan has to offer.
 Here is our itinerary, in photos, of one of our all time favorite holiday destinations.

 Our trip started in Kyoto where we spent 6 days seeking out geishas, meandering through exquisite gardens and sampling amazing food from tiny hole in the wall restaurants.
 Kyoto is a fascinating city full of temples, shrines, and amazing vantage points, a photographer’s dream.
 Before getting lost amongst all there is to do in Kyoto, hit up the major attractions of Fushimi Inari Shrine, Arashiyama’s bamboo forest and the Kinkaku-ji Golden Pavillion.For us, the fun of any trip is the randomness you happen across while aimlessly wandering.